Bringg Driver App

 Market Threats

-- Verizon Connect's telematics ecosystem offers superior fleet performance data
+- Verizon Connect's telematics data set offers superior fleet performance insights

 What are the next best moves?